 Amie Bantz is a Baltimore-born, Midwest-and-New-England-raised, current Harrisburg resident and artist.
-Amie is an Art and AP Art History teacher at Carlisle High School.
-She received her Bachelors in Art Education from Messiah College and Masters in Arts Administration from Kutztown University.
+She received her Bachelors in Art Education in 2015 and her Masters in Arts Administration in 2021.
 Her background in education fosters a desire to make art accessible to everyone as she creates work that incorporates themes or images that encourage connection through familiarity.
 Bantz often explores identity, place, and her Korean-American ethnicity through her work – taking everyday objects or scenes and transforming them, thereby forcing viewers to experience something ordinary in a new way.
-Her goal is rather simple: create joy through art.
+Her goal is rather simple: to create joy through art.
 Make images that make people smile.
 Or remember something wonderful.
 Or chuckle a little.
 It isn’t always necessary to have a grand emotive response to her work.
-Viewers should just naturally feel a little lighter – as if the work has come off the wall, canvas or paper and given the viewer a little pat on the back.
+Viewers should just naturally feel a little lighter – as if the work has come off the wall, canvas, or paper and given the viewer a little pat on the back.